What is Forex (FX)?

 Forex with TD Derivatives Trading:

-TD offers over 160 Forex currency pairs – one of the leading Forex Trading offerings Marging
+Over 160 Forex currency pairs – one of the leading Forex Trading offerings Marging

 Margin trading with low margin requirements.
 FX trading carries a high level of risk to your capital; you may need to make further margin payments.